intel/he-toolkit/deployments/config_psi/README.md

 ## Usage
 The `config_psi` directory is split into `psi` and `scripts`.
 The `psi` directory contains code which performs the core PSI operation.
-The `scrips` directory contains utility methods for encoding and decoding data.
+The `scripts` directory contains utility methods for encoding and decoding data.

 Before using the encode/decode python scripts or running the included pytests